uptonking/note4yaoo/lib-editor-quill-docs.md

 - delta
   - Support for the deprecated delta format, where embeds had integer values and list attributes had different keys, is now removed

+- APIs causing text to change may also be called with a "silent" source, in which case `text-change` event will not be emitted.
+  - This is not recommended as it will likely break the undo stack and other functions that rely on a full record of text changes.
+- Changes to text may cause changes to the selection (ex. typing advances the cursor), however during the text-change handler, the selection is not yet updated, and native browser behavior may place it in an inconsistent state.
+  - Use `selection-change` or `editor-change` for reliable selection updates.
+- You can also use `selection-change` event as a focus change event by just checking if the emitted range is `null` or not.
+  - APIs causing the selection to change may also be called with a "silent" source, in which case selection-change will not be emitted.
+  - This is useful if selection-change is a side effect.
+For example, typing causes the selection to change but would be very noisy to also emit a selection-change event on every character.

+-
+-
+-
+-
+-
+-
 -
 -
 -